mat-383/blog/mat383/content/now.md

 ---
 # Right now, I am...

-About to continue working on the platformer game that I [recently started](https://www.youtube.com/watch?v=-yiM-IhRL6A).

-I'm pretty happy with how that video turned out and the blog post too.
+Working hard on my uni assignments, all of with are related to game dev :D

+Here's one of my experimental game prototypes I made as an assignment.
+In this one, you insult your enemies with your microphone.

+<video src="/videos/now/idontlikeyourface.mp4" controls preload="metadata"></video>

+It is just a prototype so it's pretty frustrating to play but you can [get it here](https://mega.nz/file/TodxVJrA#hqgzlyt8QB57RuJxmetHqaDuhZDHHG5lbo8P93HLTGU).
+All the voice transcription is done offline, so don't worry about that.
+There will be more of these experimental prototypes later [(my live journal)](https://v3.pebblepad.com.au/spa/#/public/4jbrj5Mn6wsdGx4qztWhfmZGHr) and I'll make a post talking about them too.

+And because of that, I'm not gonna be able to finish that platformer game for a while (*cries*).

 <br>

 <span style="opacity: 0.65">
-<p class="datewritten classicdatewritten">Date written: 14 Dec.
-2024</p>
+<p class="datewritten classicdatewritten">Date written: 01 Feb.
+2025</p>

 ## And before that, I was...

-About to start my first *real* project.
-I've been making and refining this website for prolly around half a year now, it's time to stop.
-I'm pretty happy with the look of it, but I've got nothing to display here.

-Expect a cool blog post and video soon (in a couple months at this rate L).

-*I do want to make a lite version of my website later.
-These new visual changes, while cool, are laggy on old devices and slow browsers.
-It's NOT where I want to put my focus now though.*
+About to continue working on the platformer game that I [recently started](https://www.youtube.com/watch?v=-yiM-IhRL6A).

+I'm pretty happy with how that video turned out and the blog post too.

 </span>